MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0056-appsourcecopconfigurationsupportedcountriesmustbevalidcountrycode.md

 ---
 title: "AppSourceCop Rule AS0056"
-description: "The country/region codes specified in the 'supportedCountries' property must be valid ISO 3166-1 alpha-2 codes." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "The country/region codes specified in the 'supportedCountries' property must be valid ISO 3166-1 alpha-2 codes.
+Each code must correspond to a country/region for which the product allows AppSource submissions.
+See [Country/Regional availability and Supported Translations](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations) for more information." ms.author: solsen ms.custom: na ms.date: 07/06/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na